J7mbo/config-loader/README.md

 Additional Notes
 ====

 This class-set is *almost* like a service locator for your configuration, but not quite.
 It's just an object oriented way of passing around a configuration array of keys and values.
-If you have a large application, this probably isn't the best approach, but for small applications it isn't an issue calling `$this->config->getConfiguration("database");`.
+If you have a large application then this probably isn't the best approach, but for small applications it isn't an issue calling `$this->config->getConfiguration("database");`.

-Depending on how you have set up your code, you could dependency inject specific configuration classes - but that is not the aim of the class.
+Depending on how you have set up your code, you could dependency inject specific configuration classes into your services - but that is not the aim of this class.